datacamp-content-public/courses-r-from-scratch/chapter2.md

 It shows us the names of the columns.

-For example, say we have a data frame variable `df`.
+For example, say we have a variable `df` that points to a data frame.
 We can show the names of the columns with:

 ```
 names(df)